Nickelodeon (CIS and Baltics): 1998–present

+In the early 2010s, Paramount Pictures films and a small portion of Nickelodeon animated series appeared on the ivi online cinema.
+In 2019, Paramount entered into a major deal with ivi, Kinopoisk, MEGOGO, and tvzavr to add Nickelodeon content and to broadcast its own channels.

 On March 1, 2010, a new corporate identity and logo were introduced, as well as a new design.
 In the same year, the broadcasting center moved from Warsaw and London to Prague, but Warsaw and London were responsible for programming and controlling the channel.

 At the beginning of 2011, a representative office of Viacom opened in Russia, which began distributing the local version of the channel.
 On September 17, 2011, Nickelodeon switched to 16:9 widescreen broadcasting.
 On October 4, 2011, Nickelodeon Europe switched to HD format.
 This HD channel in some countries, including the CIS, is referred to as Nickelodeon HD.
 After that, it began broadcasting as the main channel of Nickelodeon Poland with a Russian soundtrack, this version was also delocalized for international broadcasting, Amsterdam took over programming of the channel.

 In October 2012, the channel separated from the Polish version and was localized again, and its own set of programs also aired.
 For some time, the broadcast continued to go from Warsaw and Prague, later moved to London.

 In 2013, the blocks "Family Friday" and "Old School" aired, consisting of classic animated series of the television channel.

 In 2014, Nickelodeon and the Aeroplane production company signed a license agreement for the animated series The Fixies, under which the channel had broadcast an animated series for preschoolers for two years starting in January 2015.

 Starting on January 1, 2015, the channel began broadcasting without advertising.
 In the summer of 2015, their updated website was presented, the audience of the site exceeded 650,000 unique users for the second quarter of 2015.
+In 2015, MEGOGO acquired the rights to Paramount Pictures films for all 15 countries of the former union, and a year later, Nickelodeon content was added to the service.
 In 2016, the block "Sunday Block Premier" aired.